LookItVal/OutpostProjectManager/README.md

 - [ ] Link up items in the costing sheet with the proposal document.
 - [ ] Have every initiative initialize from serialized data and back them up to properties
   - The key of each property is the YR/MO + job number
+- [ ] Add requirement so you can do red button actions